OI-wiki/i18n/docs/intro/common-mistakes.md

 ## Does not cause Compile Error but will cause Warning error

-This kind of error is hard to find, but it will be pointed out by the compiler when compiling with the `-W{warningtype}` parameter, so you should learn to use the `-W{warningtype}` parameter.
-Common ones are `-Wall`, `- Wextra`, `-Wshadow`, etc.
+This kind of error is hard to find, but it will be pointed out by the compiler when compiling with the `-W{warningtype}` parameter.
+You should familiarize yourself with the [Warning Options](https://gcc.gnu.org/onlinedocs/gcc/Warning-Options.html).
+Common ones in `-W{warningtype}` include `-Wall`, `- Wextra`, `-Wshadow`, etc.

 -   Error caused by operator priority.
     -    `1 << 1 + 1` : 1 is shifted to the left by 2, that is, the value returned by the expression is 4.